Geology and Geophysics

 G&G 820a or b, Tutorial in Meteorology, Oceanography, or Fluid Dynamics Staff

-G&G 830a or b, The Geochemistry of Earth’s Past Climates Staff
+G&G 830a, The Geochemistry of Earth’s Past Climates Staff

 This seminar focuses on advanced topics in climate science from a geochemical perspective.
 We cover intervals from Deep Time to the Anthropocene.
 Meetings are for two hours, once a week, and are organized around readings from the primary research literature.
 Undergraduates require permission from the instructor.
 Enrollment limited to twelve.